Skip to content

 Copying Reviews

-Press y in the TUI to copy the full review content to your clipboard.
+Press y in the TUI to copy the full review content to your clipboard, including any comments attached to the review.
 Paste it into an AI coding agent session to address the findings.
+The comments give the agent additional context about known issues, false positives, and prior discussion.
 You can also share reviews with teammates, include them in GitHub issues, or reference them in commit messages.

 From the TUI

-Press c from either the queue view or review detail view to open the respond modal:
+Press c from either the queue view or review detail view to open the comment modal:

-1. Navigate to the review you want to respond to
+1. Navigate to the review you want to comment on

-2. Press c to open the respond modal
+2. Press c to open the comment modal

 4. Press Enter to submit, or Esc to cancel